-An Alaskan cruise trip is a fun-filled adventure, full of spectacular views.
+An Alaskan cruise trip is a fun-filled adventure full of spectacular views.
 Being able to capture all the fascinating scenes on camera is worth your time and money.
-The question many want to know before booking an Alaskan cruise is which side of is best?
+The question many want to know before booking an Alaskan cruise is which side of it is best?

 Which side of an Alaskan cruise ship is best?
 Contrary to some beliefs that one side is better than the other, both sides are actually best for an Alaskan cruise ship.
 The reason is that Alaskan cruise ships move in slow circles in scenic points to provide a good view of both sides from the comfort of your balcony.

 Additionally, there is a forward-viewing deck that’s open to the public.
 Anyone interested in seeing the view from both sides of the ship, together with the forward views, can take advantage of the view deck.

 Most people may prefer the viewing deck rather than watching from their balconies, as they can witness the whole scene without interruption.
 Also, in the forward viewing deck, you can move from one place to another to focus on one scene that you want to immortalize.
 You can explore and shoot all angles of a scenic landscape from any vantage point of the viewing deck.